JoelNiklaus/LEXTREME/README.md

    - Add your dataset to the BUILDER_CONFIGS list: `LextremeConfig(name="{your_dataset_name}", **_{YOUR_DATASET_NAME})`
    - Test that it works correctly by loading your subset with `load_dataset("lextreme", "{your_dataset_name}")` and inspecting a few examples.

-#### *Github*
+#### *GitHub*

 The following instructions will suffice only if
  - your dataset is in compliance with the other datasets of LEXTREME and
  - the tasks of your dataset belong to these classes: `token classification`, `single-label text classification`, `multi-label text classification`.

 1. Navigate to the folder `utils` and open the file `meta_infos.json`.
 2. The file contains several fields with important information about each dataset and finetuning task.
-Some of these information are essential to run the code.
+Some of this information is essential to run the code.
 The fields are:
  - `dataset_jurisdiction`: Not important for the code.
 Nevertheless, important to assess the jurisdictional coverage of LEXTREME.
  - `dataset_abbreviations`: Not important for the code.
 Nevertheless, important to add the results of the finetuning to the existing tables.
  - `task_abbreviations`: Not important for the code.
 Nevertheless, important to add the results of the finetuning to the existing tables.